Make Entity store available as a Data Lake

 Select New registration at the top of the menu, and enter the following information:

-- Name: Enter the name of the app.
+- Name - Enter a friendly name for the app.

-After the application is created, select it, and then select Settings.
+After the application is created, select API permissions.

-In the dialog box that appears, select Add option, and then select Add API.
+In the dialog box that appears, select Add a permission.

-Select the Delegated permissions check box, select to grant permissions, and then select Done to save your changes.
+Select the Delegated permissions box, select user_impersonation, and then select Add permissions to save your changes.

-In the Key Description field, enter a name and choose an expiry period.
+In the Description field, enter a name and choose an expiry period.
 Select Add.

-Select a duration, and then select Save.
-A secret is generated in the Value field.
+A secret is generated and shown in the Value field.

 Immediately copy the secret to the clipboard, because it will disappear within one or two minutes.
 You will have to provide this key to the application later.